Categories

 Although the four young men portrayed face very specific life challenges, the narrative transcends these to take on more universal significance.
 It feels grounded, with a great deal of humour not to mention heartbreak springing from the characters.
 It’s the sort of movie that could so easily slip into the trap of being a well, meaning, ‘worthy film’, yet somehow its groundedness and humanity avoids such pitfalls.
 You come away with a sense of cycling in hard, sun-baked, wide-open conditions, and of a disparate group of no-hopers finding themselves in pursuit of a seemingly impossible, common goal.
 Altogether a remarkable film, well worth your time.
 Kudos to all involved.

-Hard Miles is out in cinemas in the UK and Ireland on Friday, May 31st.
+Hard Miles is out in cinemas in the UK and Ireland and on Blu-ray, DVD & Digital Monday, September 2nd following its release in cinemas in the UK and Ireland on Friday, May 31st.

 Trailer: